trek-view/basecamp/_posts/2019-08-09-diy-google-street-view-part-5-uploading-photos-using-your-computer.md

 _Update December 2019: [You can now access the Trek Pack Getting Started Guide online with all the latest information you need to create, process and publish your own Street View Tours](/trek-pack/version-one)._

 _Update June 2020: [A newer version of the Trek Pack (v2) exists, that superseeds the pack (v1) described in this post](/blog/2020/announcing-trek-pack-v2)._

+_Update October 2020: Tourer has been replaced with the Map the Paths Desktop Uploader.
+[More information and download links are here](/blog/2020/map-the-paths-desktop-uploader)._